Financial adviser or wealth manager: what’s the difference?

 - Investment management – the key difference when it comes to managing your investments, as alluded to above, is whether help is offered on an advisory or discretionary basis.
 Essentially, are you happy being recommended investments or would you prefer your investments to be decided for you.
 Wealth managers are more likely to offer a discretionary service, whereby they take on the responsibility of managing your money.
 They will make investment decisions for you, in line with your goals, but without having to consult you first.

-- Investment solutions – both financial advisers and wealth managers will potentially offer model portfolios with different risk ratings, though wealth managers will likely offer a more bespoke service focused on your key investment goals, monitoring and managing the risk to fit your needs.
+- Investment solutions – both financial advisers and wealth managers will potentially offer financial model portfolio building strategies with different risk ratings, though wealth managers will likely offer a more bespoke service focused on your key investment goals, monitoring and managing the risk to fit your needs.
 Financial advisers will make investment recommendations either on individual funds, via fund supermarkets or on their own standard model portfolios, which could well fit your goals and help meet your needs.

 Don’t forget fees